 Discussion: There is an ongoing work in " Proposed enhancements to secure Compact frames" DCN 15-24-587-00-04ab presented by Rojan at the Kobe F2F.
 This comment is likely to be resolved to the commenter's satisfaction alongside the other comments submitted to Rojan.
 I'd suggest to reassign this comment to Rojan, too.
+Update Feb 4, 2025: Work has been completed in DCN 15-24-381-03-04ab by introducing Compact frame ID 17 "Secured Compact frame" that allows for encryption of eligible Compact frames (where eligible in DCN 381r3 refers to frames that choose to take advantage of encryption).

-Proposed Resolution:
+Proposed Resolution: Revised.

-Disposition Detail:
+Disposition Detail: As detailed in DCN 15-24-381-03-04ab (previously agreed by the group during Kobe F2F)

 CID 488, 497, 501 (Revised)